AivlysCxx/Minesweeper-Game/README.md

 pip install -r requirements.txt
 ```

+## Pygame Installation Issue Solution
+NOTE: This game requires pygame module.
+Note that python version greater than 3.10 (e.g 3.11) is incompatible with pygame module.
+If you encounter an error message saying installation failure, this might be due to your python version.
+You can try the following steps (This works if you downloaded pycharm through anaconda):

+First, check your interpreter version:
+- Open pycharm --> File --> Settings --> Project: --> Python interpreter

+Now, you may see your python version directly next to "python interpreter".
+However, if it says "anaconda3" and you don't see your python version:
+- Open Andaconda Prompt, type the command "python".
+- Optional: to get a list of all installed packages and verify their version, type "conda list"
+- To exist, type "quit()"

+Now, if you see that you have python 3.11, then the installation error is probably because of it.
+You can try 2 things:
+1. Click the down-arrow next to python interpreter, if you have project that used older python version on your computer, you should see other interpreters showing earlier python version.
+You can directly choose them, and now your currently project's interpreter will be changed, now try installing pygame again.
+2. Open Anaconda Prompt, type "pip install pygame" to install pygame, type "pip show pygame" to verify installation.

 ## Contributors

 - [CHEN Xiaojun (AivlysCxx)](https://github.com/AivlysCxx): Define game's logic and data structure, such as the tiles placement and game board functionalities.